Jeanine Mason

 Jeanine Marie Mason (born January 14, 1991) is an American actress and dancer.
-Her acting career began after winning the fifth season of the Fox television show So You Think You Can Dance.
+Her acting career began after winning the fifth season of the Fox television show So You Think You Can Dance in 2009.
 She is best known for her role as Liz Ortecho in the CW's drama series Roswell, New Mexico.

 Mason had a recurring role as Dr. Sam Bello on Grey's Anatomy.
 She has also appeared in Bunheads, Of Kings and Prophets, You’re the Worst, Awkward, Major Crimes, NCIS: Los Angeles, CSI: Crime Scene Investigation and Big Time Rush.

 Mason became the first Cuban-American to win So You Think You Can Dance.
-Her film credits include the thriller Default opposite David Oyelowo and The Archer opposite Bailey Noble.
+Her film credits include the thriller Default, opposite David Oyelowo and The Archer, opposite Bailey Noble.

 On stage, she was last seen in Center Theatre Group's 2017 revival of Zoot Suit directed by playwright Luis Valdez opposite Demián Bichir.

 Early life and education

-Mason was born in Miami, Florida, and grew up in a dance-oriented family in Pinecrest.
+Mason was born in Miami, Florida and grew up in a dance-oriented family in Pinecrest.
 Both of her parents are of Cuban descent.
 Mason began her dance training at the age of three in ballet and flamenco, and went on to study jazz, acrobatics, hip-hop, modern, and contemporary dance.
 Mason began her study of theatre at age 11 with community and middle school productions.
-Upon moving to Los Angeles, California, Mason continues to study theater while also keeping a focus on film and television at the Michael Woolson Studio.
+Upon moving to Los Angeles, California, Mason continued to study theater while also keeping a focus on film and television at the Michael Woolson Studio.
 Mason earned a Bachelor of Arts in World Arts and Cultures, graduating cum laude, from the University of California, Los Angeles in the spring of 2014.

 Career

 So You Think You Can Dance

-At the age of 18, Mason competed on the fifth season of the show So You Think You Can Dance, becoming the youngest winner in the history of the competition over fellow contestants Brandon Bryant, Kayla Radomski, and Evan Kasprzak.
+At the age of 18, Mason competed on the fifth season of the show So You Think You Can Dance, becoming the youngest winner in the history of the competition, over fellow contestants Brandon Bryant, Kayla Radomski and Evan Kasprzak.
 For the first five weeks of the competition (Top 20 to Top 12), Mason was partnered with Phillip Chbeeb.
 During the show's sixth week (Top 10), Mason danced a contemporary number choreographed by Travis Wall and was partnered with Jason Glover.
 Later, Mason was also partnered with Brandon Bryant, Ade Obayomi, Evan Kasprzak, and Kayla Radomski.
 Mason was consistently praised for her strong and versatile performances.

 During the fall of 2009, Mason toured the United States with the top twelve dancers of the So You Think You Can Dance competition.